twosixlabs/armory-library/docs/getting_started.md

 pprint(keyed_dataset)
 ```

 You'll see that we have turned the raw dataset into a map with keys "data" and "target".
-These keys are arbitrary; the same ones just need to be provided in the evaluation later.
+These keys are arbitrary; the same ones just need to be provided in the evaluation later and correspond to the images and labels respectively.

 For this dataset we need a adapter because ????.